thomasgstewart/machine-learning-1-fall-2024/modules/01b-left-hand-side-of-equation.md

     Y|X = 0 \sim \text{GAMMA}(\text{shape}=5, \text{rate}=12)
 $$

 Assuming that the log relative hazard is linear in X, calculate an expression for the density and cumulative probability functions of $Y|X$.
+(Hint: Chapters 17 to 20 in Regression Modeling Strategies may be helpful.)

 ## D